Learn something new every day

 Unlike a porch built in front of a non-mobile home porch, a mobile home porch is an independent structure that is not connected to the mobile home itself.
 This allows movement between the two, so as the mobile home shifts, the porch will not get damaged or cause damage to the outside of the home.
-To build a mobile home porch, you must first plan how large you want your porch to be, how elaborate you plan on building it, what materials you plan to use, and what kind of budget you are working with.
+To build a porch for a mobile home, you must first plan how large you want your porch to be, how elaborate you plan on building it, what materials you plan to use, and what kind of budget you are working with.

 Check the posts as the concrete sets around them to make sure they are drying level.
 Once the concrete is dry and the posts are secured, it is time to frame the porch.
 This may mean framing stairs as well, as many mobile home doors are raised significantly off the ground.
 For temporary structures, concrete blocks may be used instead of poured footings, and the framing will be built around these blocks.
 Be sure to check local zoning codes to make sure your structure is being built properly; in some areas, the porch itself may need to be affixed to the mobile home, so be sure to research local codes carefully.